scaucao/Fracture_network-mesh_CBF-DD/README.md

 # Fracture_network-mesh_CBF-DD
 This repository contains the mesh file for the numerical example: "Example 3: Flow through a 2D porous media with fracture network" of the work:

 S. Carrasco, S. Caucao, and G.N.
 Gatica: New mixed finite element methods for the coupled convective Brinkman-Forchheimer and double-diffusion equations.
-Preprint 2023-1x, Centro de Investigación en Ingeniería Matemática (CI²MA), Universidad de Concepción, (2023).
+Preprint 2023-16, Centro de Investigación en Ingeniería Matemática (CI²MA), Universidad de Concepción, (2023).

-Available in: <a href="" target="_blank">link</a>
+Available in: <a href="https://ci2ma.udec.cl/publicaciones/prepublicaciones/prepublicacionen.php?id=522" target="_blank">https://ci2ma.udec.cl/publicaciones/prepublicaciones/prepublicacionen.php?id=522</a>

 To load the mesh in FreeFem++, use the code: